miriam-16/Polito/firstYear/secondSemester/PdS/OSInternal/Theory/1MemoryManagement.md

 - External, (result from <span style="color:purple">method 1</span>), when the sum of remaining space satisfies the request, but is not contiguous;
 - Internal, (result from <span style="color:purple">method 2</span>), when the sum of residing space from each partition can (even larger) satisfy the request, but the process can be divided into pieces.

-This is not an ideal situation, because we want to use as many memory as possible and to ensure that processes are executed in the least time.
+This is not an ideal situation, because we want to use as much memory as possible and to ensure that processes are executed in the least time.
-Let's the solutions.
+Let's see the solutions.

 #### Compaction
 Periodically, CPU moves all the processes together in one large available block, with the idea to create a contiguous space in which new processes can be executed.
 This solution is possible only if relocation is dynamic and done at execution time.